cs107e/cs107e.github.io/labs/lab4/lab.md

 you should repeat some of live coding demonstrations showed during the lecture on linking and loading.

-To start, check out the [code](../../lectures/LD/code) that was used in lecture.
+To start, check out the [code](./code) for this lab.

-**Makefiles**

-Start by looking at the Makefile.
-Note the dependencies main.exe has.

-    main.exe: main.o cstart.o start.o
-        $(ARMGNU)-ld $(LDFLAGS) -T memmap $^ -o $@
-        $(ARMGNU)-objdump -D $@ > $*.exe.list

-Make sure you understand this Makefile.
-The variables beginning with `$` expand into a filename or a list of filenames.
-Read over [this guide](http://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html) to become more familiar with the various symbols.

-- What does `$@` expand into?

-- What does `$*` expand into?

-- What does `$^` expand into?

 **Symbols in Object Files**

-Let's begin to examine the symbols (i.e. function names, variables, constants, etc) in the program by typing:
+Descend into the `linking` folder.
+We will begin to examine the symbols (i.e. function names, variables, constants, etc) in this program by typing:

+    % make clean
+    % make start.o
+    % arm-none-eabi-nm start.o

+What is the purpose of `arm-none-eabi-nm`?
+Here's a [helpful documentation](https://manned.org/arm-none-eabi-nm) to get a better understanding.
+What does it print out?
+What do the single letter symbols 'T', 'U', and 't' mean?

+Let's now try examining the symbols for main.

     % make main.o
     % arm-none-eabi-nm main.o

-What is the purpose of `arm-none-eabi-nm`?
-Here's a [helpful documentation](https://manned.org/arm-none-eabi-nm) to get a better understanding.
-What information does it print out?
+What does this command print out?
-What do the single letter symbols 'T', 't', and 'R' mean?
+What does the print out tell you about the variables and the functions in `main.c`.

+Finally, let's see what `arm-none-eabi-nm` tell us about the symbols in `cstart.o`.

+    % make cstart.o
+    % arm-none-eabi-nm cstart.o

 **Linking Object Files into Executables**

 During lecture, we went over how object files need to be linked together to form one executable. `arm-none-eabi-ld` is the command that *links* the three files together to form a single executable.
 Let's do this now.

     % make main.exe
-    ...
     arm-none-eabi-ld  -T memmap main.o cstart.o start.o -o main.exe
-    arm-none-eabi-objdump -D main.exe > main.exe.list
     ...

 Next, look at the symbols for the executable as you did before with `nm`.